 - Are you able to stay determined and consistent with your efforts when it feels like the rest of the team just doesn’t care?

-In summary, I hope we all can see the importance of personal growth over team growth, and are able to reward others for their personal growth even if it appears not enough to make the team grow.
+I hope we all can see the importance of personal growth over team growth, and are able to reward others for their personal growth even if it appears not enough to make the team grow.

 On my YouTube channel you can find a 6 minute video of My mentor, Dr. Wayne W. Dyer, who told “The Shaya Story”.
 It is my hope it may help you understand my philosophy on this post.